Special Events in Tulsa

 Please read carefully.

-having impact upon, public property, public facilities,
+or having impact upon, public property, public facilities,

 right-of-ways, sidewalks, street areas, or the temporary use of